R-Rijnbeek/CINI_selector/README.md

 # CINI_selector

 This repository that build and is the standard CINI selector for differrent use.

-It is not a package but it is useful to use it in different python projects.
+The oficial description of the requisites of the CINI code are writed on: https://www.boe.es/diario_boe/txt.php?id=BOE-A-2019-6181

 ## prerequisites